0

 Private Meetings

 As you can see, our meetings go from broad to narrow.
-Our most non-transparent meetings are the corporate meetings because those meetings cannot meet the more in-depth sanctification care of the group.
-Corporate meetings are essential and fantastic for other things.
-Even our small group meetings are not enough for us to do sanctification well.
+Our most non-transparent meetings are the corporate meetings on Sunday mornings because those meetings cannot accommodate the more in-depth sanctification care of the smaller group contexts.
+Corporate meetings are essential and fantastic for other things, i.e., corporate teaching, worship, training, and prayer.
+Even our small group meetings are not enough for us to do sanctification well because there are too many people in the room to talk about the more intimate and vulnerable things in our lives.

-Some of the most effective envisionings in our small group happens when the individuals in the group are meeting privately.
-All the members must be pursuing each other for the group to be a success.
-Each person in the group will have to decide if they are going to “own the group.”
-The degree to which each person takes ownership of the group will determine the quality of sanctification that happens in the group.
+Some of the most effective envisioning and equipping in our small groups happened when the individuals and couples in the group were meeting privately with the leader and each other.
+For the group to be a success, all the members must pursue one another.
+Each person in the group will have to decide if they are going to own their group.
+The degree to which each person takes ownership of their group will determine the quality of sanctification that happens in the group.
+If the couples and individuals are meeting in various contexts throughout the week, the small group meeting can be transformational.
+However, if the group is not getting to know each other on more individual levels, the group meeting may indeed be smaller than the corporate meeting, but it will still be a group of superficial strangers.

 Call to Action

 What is better to have, a Bible or a mentor?
-It is better to have both, plus the other three elements of change in which the Bible speaks.
+It is better to have both plus the other three elements of change the Bible speaks of.
 It is like a church with a pro-life emphasis, adoption ministry, global outreach, and Bible studies.
 It is not that one is better, to the exclusion of the others.
-They all are essential.
+They are all essential.
 When it comes to sanctification, it is better to think and implement broadly rather than narrowly.
 As you think about your sanctification, is there a missing element?

 1. Are you mature in the Bible but weak in transparent relationships?

-2. Do you know what to do but are unwilling to be personally responsible for changing?
+2. Do you know what to do but are unwilling to be personally responsible or vulnerable to change?

 3. Are you lovingly intrusive in the lives of those in your sphere of influence?